Phone hours: 9:00 a.m., to 8:00 p.m.

 *End of Life (Celebration of life, funeral, memorial)

 "Life passages are rough, fraught with spiritual potholes, even mortal dangers. some passages we know are coming; others happen upon us.
 Birth, coming of age, marriage, and death are widely anticipated as precarious moments requiring rites for their successful negotiation.
 But there are other treacherous occasions less regularly handled by ritual means; the start of school, abortion, a serious illness, divorce, job loss, rape, menopause, and retirement.
-More often than not, these events, especially when they arrive unanticipated, are undergone without benefit of ritual."
+More often than not, these events, especially when they arrive unanticipated, are undergone without the benefit of ritual."

 From Deeply Into the Bone by Ronald L. Grimes